 In order to provide energy producers and consumers with better efficiency and control over their renewable energy sources, Softengi offers RES data management based on blockchain technology.
-RES data management system is able to record, store, and track energy data, which include market prices, energy law compliance and marginal costs.
+RES data management system is able to record, store, and track energy data, which include market prices, energy law compliance, and marginal costs.
 The transparency, enabled by blockchain-powered technology, eliminates the risks of intentional corruption and accidental clerical errors.

-As the world is turning more and more to renewable energy sources, blockchain is paving its way towards a more sustainable environment.
+As the world is turning more and more to renewable energy sources, blockchain is paving its way toward a more sustainable environment.
 By implementing blockchain-based solutions, both energy supply firms and energy consumers can reap benefits from transparent and tamper-proof systems providing electricity grids, as well as off-the-grid areas with more affordable and sustainable energy.